CQULeaf/MultiPlatform_Coding_Exercises/Leetcode/Linked-lists/NO.21 Merge Two Sorted Lists with cpp.md

 int **pp = &p; // pointer to pointer
 ```

-#### Null Pointer
+### Null Pointer

 A pointer that doesn't point to anything is called a null pointer.
-It's good practice to initialize pointers to `nullptr` if you don't have an address to assign yet:
+It's good practice to initialize pointers to `nullptr` if we don't have an address to assign yet:

 ```cpp
 int *p = nullptr;